robertsonmcclure/robertsonmcclure.github.io/_posts/2016-04-15-a-quantum-state-of-expectation.md

 ---
 layout: post
-title: "a quantum state of expectation"
+title: "A Quantum State of Expectation"
 date: 2016-04-15
 tags: [ideas]
 excerpt: With exam season in full swing at the University of Toronto, I thought I’d reflect on my attitude towards finals.